Brandon Saad: Chicago Blackhawks (2011–2015)

 When the Blackhawks qualified for the 2013 playoffs and clinching the Presidents' Trophy as the best regular season team, Saad continued to remain on their top line with Toews and Hossa.
-In game 1 of their first-round series against the eighth seeded Minnesota Wild, Saad played 21 minutes and had two shots on net to help lift the Blackhawks to a 2–1 overtime win.
+In game one of their first-round series against the eighth seeded Minnesota Wild, Saad played 21 minutes and had two shots on net to help lift the Blackhawks to a 2–1 overtime win.
 However, the line struggled to produce through the first four games of the series as they combined for only one goal and one assist.
 Saad was given time to produce in the first three games against the Wild, averaging just over 20 minutes a game, but he recorded zero points.
-Although the line began to pick up points in game 5, Saad finished the series with only one assist.
+Although the line began to pick up points in game five, Saad finished the series with only one assist.
 As such, Saad was moved onto a different line ahead of the conference semifinals.
 He was originally moved to their second line with Dave Bolland and Patrick Kane but also spent time on the third line with Andrew Shaw and Viktor Stålberg.
-While on the third line, his ice time diminished to a season-low 10:47 in game 5.
+While on the third line, his ice time diminished to a season-low 10:47 in game five.
 After the Blackhawks eliminated the seventh seeded Detroit Red Wings and faced the defending Stanley Cup champion and fifth seeded Los Angeles Kings, Saad began to pick up points.
-Although he remained on the third line, Saad recorded two assists in the Blackhawks' game 2 win.
-After the Blackhawks defeated the Kings in five games, they faced off against the fourth seeded Boston Bruins in the 2013 Stanley Cup Finals.
-Although he entered the series opener with only four assists over 17 playoff games, Saad emerged as a vital player in the Blackhawks' Stanley Cup Finals series.
-As the only Blackhawks rookie to play in game 1, Saad played over 31 minutes and had nine of Chicago's 63 shots on goal.
+Although he remained on the third line, Saad recorded two assists in the Blackhawks' game two win.
+After the Blackhawks defeated the Kings in five games, they faced off against the fourth seeded Boston Bruins in the 2013 Stanley Cup Final.
+Although he entered the series opener with only four assists over 17 playoff games, Saad emerged as a vital player in the Blackhawks' Stanley Cup Final series.
+As the only Blackhawks rookie to play in game one, Saad played over 31 minutes and had nine of Chicago's 63 shots on goal.
 He was originally on the third line but was moved up to the first during the game.
 While on the top line, he tallied his first goal of the postseason in the second period to help lift the Blackhawks to a 4–3 win over the Boston Bruins.
 On June 24, Saad became the first Saginaw Spirit alum to win a Stanley Cup after the Blackhawks defeated the Boston Bruins in six games.